acrylian/zenponsive/README.md

 Rows/wrapping zp-columns
 ----------------------
 You don't need to wrap columns in rows.
 If your columns are the same size you can have for example two rows of six `.zp-col02` (e.g. a thumbnail gallery grid) you don't need to wrapp each row of six.
 You just need to wrap them all within `.zp-clearfix` to clear the floating on anything after them (e.g. another section of content).
+You can also use the alias `.zp-row`.

 ```html
 <div id="zp-wrapper" class="zp-w960">